 10 Essential Metrics For Understanding How Your Website is Performing

 The days when a website was a nice-to-have optional extra for a business have long gone.
-Even if you’re not solely a digital business (i.e. you operate out of premises of some kind, whether that be shops or restaurants or client-facing offices etc), a website is still central to modern commercial strategy.
+Even if you’re not solely a digital business (i.e., you operate out of premises such as shops, restaurants, or client-facing offices), website performance is still central to modern commercial strategy.

 As well as giving your customers the option to buy, order or book online, a website is also now arguably the most important marketing resource a company can have.
 It’s how the majority of new customers will find you.
 It’s the focus for building brand identity.
 It’s a customer service platform that helps you build relationships and inspire loyalty.